 Have Your Cake & Eat it, too: Benefits of Pharmaceutical Grade Hemp Oil

-When exploring medical cannabis, the fact that it remains in federal legal limbo and is generally psychoactive means it’s not always suitable or perfect for everyone.
-Luckily, researchers have discovered that hemp (cannabis with a THC concentration of 0.3% or less) contains many of the same components, specifically Cannabidiol, (or CBD), that aid pain relief in the same way as cannabis, but without causing a “high.”12 This means that pain patients can enjoy many of the powerfully therapeutic, pain-relieving, anti-inflammatory, and anti-anxiety properties of CBD without having to consume any cannabis or appreciable levels of THC.12 Thanks to the burgeoning industrial hemp industry, patients can have their proverbial cake and eat it too!
+When exploring medical cannabis, it remains in federal legal limbo and is generally psychoactive, which means it’s not always suitable or perfect for everyone.
+Luckily, researchers have discovered that hemp (cannabis with a THC concentration of 0.3% or less) contains many of the same components, specifically Cannabidiol, (or CBD), that aid pain relief in the same way as cannabis, but without causing a “high.”12 This means that pain patients can enjoy many of CBD’s powerfully therapeutic, pain-relieving, anti-inflammatory, and anti-anxiety properties without consuming any cannabis or appreciable levels of THC.12 Thanks to the burgeoning industrial hemp industry, patients can have their proverbial cake and eat it too!

 How Hemp-Derived CBD Can Help Chronic Pain

 The exact mechanisms by which CBD is effective at relieving pain are still being understood.
 CBD acts in a manner that is very unique and completely separate from that of its psychoactive counterpart, THC.
 It has been shown that CBD does not directly act on the CB1 receptor like THC, but works indirectly to affect CB1 activity at a site that is not the active site (where THC would bind).13,14 Additionally, CBD interacts with the functioning of the human endocannabinoid system, which produces cannabis-like molecules to control various physiological processes, such as pain regulation.
-For example, CBD stops the body from absorbing anandamide, a naturally produced, cannabis-like compound (known as an endocannabinoid) that are associated with regulating pain.15 Since increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels, CBD has shown to indirectly express analgesic action via this mechanism.
+For example, CBD stops the body from absorbing A naturally occurring cannabinoid found in the human body.
+O..., a naturally produced, cannabis-like compound (known as an endocannabinoid) that are associated with regulating pain.15 Since increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels, CBD has shown to indirectly express analgesic action via this mechanism.